Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

 - Sampling satellite values at the training point locations using Earth Engine.
 - Exporting the retrieved data in chunks as CSV files to Google Drive to manage memory limitations.

-Some values in `TrainDataretrieval.ipynb`, such as the Google Earth Engine project name, are user-specific and must be configured before running the notebook.

-For example, when initializing Google Earth Engine, users should replace the placeholder project name with their own Google Cloud / Earth Engine project ID:
+The Google Earth Engine project name is user-specific and must be configured before running the notebook.
+Replace the placeholder project name with your own Google Cloud / Earth Engine project ID:

 ```python
 ee.Initialize(project="your-google-earth-engine-project-id")
 ```

-### Output

-The retrieved Sentinel-1 and Sentinel-2 data were exported as structured CSV files and later used in the data processing and modelling pipeline.
+The retrieved Sentinel-1 and Sentinel-2 data was exported as structured CSV files and later used in the data processing and modelling pipeline.
 This step transformed raw satellite imagery into tabular features suitable for cropland classification.

 ---